RolloutHQ/rollout-hq-docs/dashboard/actions/Actions.md

 # < [Dashboard](../README.md) - Actions

+An Action is an operation that a user may want to execute in an app.
+Examples of Actions include sending an email in Gmail or creating a task in Asana.

-This view allows you to create new or update existing actions for your app with the following tabs:
+The Dashboard Actions view allows you to create new or update existing Actions for your app with the following tabs:

 <br />